-A copy of the form to complete is attached to this and others can be obtained from the staff room, main office or DSL's.
+A copy of the form to complete is attached to this and others can be obtained from the DSL and in the staffroom.
 Please ensure you complete all sections as described.

 If you are unable to locate one of the designated professionals ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.